chromium/subspace/STYLE.md

    or they expose floating point NaNs (since constexpr NaNs change their bit values).
-    * Consider `panic()`/`check()` as constexpr for these purposes, they will correctly prevent compile if the condition fails.
+    * Consider `panic()`/`check()` as constexpr for these purposes, they will correctly prevent compiling if the condition fails.
-1. If you override on `const&`, then explicity provide or delete the `&&` override.
+1. If you override on `const&`, then explicitly provide or delete the `&&` override.
     * If the function should only act on lvalues, provide `const&`- and `&`-qualified overrides, and delete the `&&`-qualified override.